Correcting vs. Preventing the Gender Pension Gap. Job Market Paper.

-Formalizing Domestic Work: Evidence from a Social Security Reform in Spain.
+Social Security Reform and Labor Formalization: Evidence from Domestic Workers in Spain.
 Joint with Alejandro Iribas.

 Careers to Carers?
 Pension Policy and Mother's Economic Outcomes.
 Joint with